yeozhenhao/Java_HTMLtoPDF/README.md

 # How this project works
 In this section, I detail the errors encountered and lessons I learnt, organised by the modules that were eventually used.

+### The website makes it too easy to load the different pages of the ebook
+I noticed that if I wanted to load, say *page 245* of the ebook, I would simply just need to change the last few digits of the URL e.g. (ebook_URL)/201 to (ebook_URL)/245 to jump from *page 201* to *page 245*.
+Thus, you could easily use a loop function to loop through loading through all of the pages of the ebook.

 ### Selenium ChromeDriver: the best way to load up HTML5 elements
 ##### <ins>Mistake/Lesson 01: Accessing HTML code using a URI connection in Java instead of reading it from a loaded webpage on Selenium ChromeDriver</ins>
 I initally loaded up webpages using `HttpURLConnection` & `URL` classes to access the HTML code.
 However, I encountered two errors: